 N rate for all bars is 70% recommended rate.
 Bars with same letter are not significantly different (p<0.10)

-In the first two years of an ongoing study conducted at Iowa State University, CENTURO reduced nitrate leaching by 44% in fall-applied ammonia compared to untreated ammonia.1 In eight replicated trials conducted across four site locations in Illinois, Missouri and Nebraska, ammonia treated with CENTURO improved NUE by up to 25% and increased corn yield by an average of eight bushels per acre compared to untreated ammonia.1
+In the first two years of an ongoing study conducted at Iowa State University, CENTURO reduced nitrate leaching by 44% in fall-applied ammonia compared to untreated ammonia.1 In eight replicated trials conducted across four site locations in Illinois, Missouri and Nebraska from 2016-2018, ammonia treated with CENTURO improved NUE by up to 25% and increased corn yield by an average of 6 bushels per acre compared to untreated ammonia.2

 The results are clear.
 When you protect your nitrogen and increase your NUE, you can minimize the fertilizer inputs needed to optimize your yield potential.
 As the first nitrification inhibitor for anhydrous ammonia to be registered by the EPA in 40 years, CENTURO is the proven tool you can trust to protect your nutrient investment.